Gaetana56/VodRecovery/README.md

 # VodRecovery
 * Created By: ItIckeYd
 * Initial Release: May 3rd, 2022
-* The script is used to retrieve sub-only and deleted videos from twitch.
+* The script is used to retrieve sub-only and deleted videos/clips from twitch.
 * Credits to daylamtayari - [TwitchRecover](https://github.com/TwitchRecover/TwitchRecover) repository helped with the logic to recover twitch videos.

 # Script Installation